StrataCare

 The work is:

-• Observational
+• observational

-• Non-clinical
+• upstream-focused

-• Upstream-focused
+• non-clinical

-• Low burden to operations
+• low burden to operations

 Why This Exists

-Many initiatives begin after costs have already been incurred — through programs, policies, or capital changes — without clarity about whether action is necessary.
+Many initiatives begin after capital has already been deployed — through programs, policies, or operational changes — without clarity about whether action was necessary.StrataCare helps leaders:

-• Distinguish real constraints from perceived ones
+• distinguish structural constraints from perceived ones

-• Confirm when systems are functioning as intended
+• confirm when systems are functioning as intended

 Sometimes alignment itself is the outcome.